 Policy: Roane State will comply with known State and Federal legislation and Regulatory Agency requirements as related to Information Technology.

 Policy: Organize and manage IT records in a way that demonstrates controlled, consistent, and effective operations and conformance to Record Retention policies.
 See 400 ITAD102 IT Records Management Procedures.

 Policy: Roane State will establish a standard for managing Personally Identifiable Information (PII) data on college-owned computers or devices that are used to store or transport sensitive or confidential information.
 In addition, this policy outlines responsibilities for Roane State employees who have access to such information.
 See GA-18-08 Data and Personally Identifiable Information Security policy.

 Policy: To promptly report, investigate, and resolve all incidents that are or may be a threat to secure and effective IT operations and the network.
 See 430 ITSD108 – IT Incident Handling Procedures.

-The Assistant Vice President for Information Technology is responsible for the development and maintenance of this policy for issuance by the Executive Vice President of Business and Finance.
+The Assistant Vice President for Information Technology is responsible for the development and maintenance of this policy for issuance by the Vice President of Business and Finance.

 Roane State Community College is a TBR and AA/EEO employer and does not discriminate against students, employees, or applicants for admission or employment on the basis of race, color, religion, creed, national origin, sex, sexual orientation, gender identity/expression, disability, age, status as a protected veteran, genetic information, or any other legally protected class with respect to all employment, programs and activities sponsored by Roane State.
 View full non-discrimination policy.